Anonymous1925/Hinter/README.md

 ## Getting Started

+Reproducing the testing takes weeks, and even the processing of the results requires hours as it involves opening and processing a multitude of files.

 If you want to simply test the tool on your data, you can find the tool with a README adapted inside the folder [Hinter_tool_usage](./Hinter_tool_usage).

 This section explains how to install the necessary components and launch the experiments.